The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Convergence Results

+where $\Lambda_4:=\tfrac{1+2\beta}{3(1+\beta)} - \tfrac{\beta}{3(1+\beta)}$.
 In total, the term in the square-root \textbf{does not contain logarithmic terms in $T$}.
-This is the main difference to the constant schedule, where the term in the square-root is $1+H_{T-1} \approx 1+\ln(T)$.
+This is the main difference to the constant schedule (where in the square-root we have $1+H_{T-1} \approx 1+\ln(T)$).
 See \cref{fig:wsd-detail} for a visualization.
-We defer additional remarks and the proof of \cref{thm:wsd-bound} to \cref{sec:app:proof-wsd-bound}. \takeaway{The \wsd{} schedule improves over the constant schedule by a logarithmic term.
+We defer additional remarks and the proof of \cref{thm:wsd-bound-shortened} to \cref{sec:app:proof-wsd-bound}. \takeaway{The \wsd{} schedule improves over the constant schedule by a logarithmic term.
 This improvement in the bound happens during the cooldown period (cf.\ \cref{fig:multiple-horizon-1,fig:wsd-detail}).}